-Our ESOL programme uses artworks from The Courtauld Gallery Collection as a catalyst for language learning.
-ESOL learners taking part in our Speaking About Art projects will enjoy a wide range of lively, collaborative activities which will encourage the development of speaking, listening, reading and writing skills.
-They will also expand learners’ vocabulary and develop their visual analysis skills.
+Our ESOL programme uses artworks from The Courtauld Collection as a catalyst for language learning.
+ESOL learners taking part in our Speaking About Art projects enjoy a wide range of lively, collaborative activities which encourage the development of speaking, listening, reading and writing skills.
+Activities are designed to expand learners’ vocabulary and develop their visual analysis skills.

-- A teacher’s page full of information about the activities and how to use them, background on each artwork, suggested extension activities and useful links for further learning
+- A teacher’s page with information about the activities and how to use them, background on each artwork and useful links for further learning

-- Downloadable student activity sheets which support the development of speaking, listening, reading and writing skills.
+- Learner activity sheets which support the development of speaking, listening, reading and writing

-- Downloadable teacher activity sheets to be used alongside listening activities.
+- Teacher activity sheets which can be used alongside learner activities

-While these resources have been developed to help ESOL students and tutors enjoy speaking about artworks in The Courtauld Collection, you will find the main themes and learning materials relevant to exploring the collections of many other galleries and museums.
+While these resources have been developed to support ESOL students and tutors learning about and through artworks in The Courtauld Collection, you will find the main themes and learning activities relevant to exploring the collections of many other galleries and museums.